Why Women Are Missing Out on 30% of Social Security Retirement Benefits

 How Women Can Get More From Retirement Benefits

 Financial experts advise two strategies for women who want to live better upon retirement.
-Number one — start a retirement fund as soon as possible while still employed and put as much pre-tax earnings as possible away in a conservative investment.
-If a woman can save $100 a month in a retirement fun, starting around the age of 35, she can easily accrue around $1 million in tax-sheltered retirement savings by the age of 70.
+Number one — start a retirement fund as soon as possible while still employed and put as many pre-tax earnings as possible away in a conservative investment.
+If a woman can save $100 a month in a retirement fund, starting around the age of 35, she can easily accrue around $1 million in tax-sheltered retirement savings by the age of 70.

 Use this handy retirement calculator to determine when the best time to retire is for you.